 Pegasus supports most languages in use today, and you can easily add new translations for any locale.
 The translations are stored in simple text files in XML format, so the only thing you need is a text editor.
 There's also a graphical tool to make things easier (see below).
 The translations themselves are collected in a separate repository here, which is also included as a Git submodule in the main Pegasus repo.

 In the future, there'll be likely some kind of online site for managing translations.

 The translation files are text files in XML format, encoded in UTF-8.
 Their file name includes the BCP47 language tag of the locale the they're made for.
 Usually this means the following structure:

-languageis the language code (two- or rarely three letters, lowercase).
+languageis the language code, mentioned above.
+Two- or rarely three letters, lowercase.

-hi-Deva-IN means Hindi language, Devanagari script, and used in India.
+hi-Deva-IN means Hindi language, Devanagari script, and the regional settings of India.
 Usually though the two letter language code is enough for most locales.

 1. Preparing the tools